Solar Installer Customer ConsultationKimroy Bailey

 Deep diving into these areas and clearly communicating the solar power system’s capabilities will avoid buyers remorse later on.
 I also recommend that you offer written pamphlets with answers to these frequently asked questions.

-- Solar Customer Consultation #3: How much do they know?
+Solar Installer Customer Consultation #3: How much does your customer know?

-With a fairly pricey investment like this, you can bet they have done some research.
+With a fairly pricey investment like this, you can bet that your customer has done some research.
 So don’t try to pass on the lower quality stuff to a potential customer- unless the customer specifically wants something cheap.
 There are perceived higher quality brands of inverters and batteries in the marketplace.
-When you are talking inverters, brands like Outback, Schneider and Samlex are considered very good.
+When you are talking inverters, brands like Outback, Schneider, and Samlex are considered very good.
 While the Rolls batteries are considered the gold standard in battery storage.
 Customers spending this amount of money i.e US 10,000 or more are keen on quality.

-- Solar Customer Consultation #4: What is their Budget and What can it get them?
+Solar Installer Customer Consultation #4: What is their Budget and What can it get them?

-Discussions about the budget will determine whether the customer is able to buy the premium equipments.
+Discussions about the budget will determine whether the customer is able to buy the premium equipment.